rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 #### Vine

-This state refers to plants that trails or climbs over other vegetation which helps to support the vine and includes two introduced species in the Asteraceae of Victoria: *Delairea odorata* and *Senecio angulatus*, both in the southern parts of the state.
+This state refers to plants that trail or climb over other vegetation which helps to support the vine and includes two introduced species in the Asteraceae of Victoria: *Delairea odorata* and *Senecio angulatus*.
+Both species have been recorded in the southern parts of the state.

 ### Duration